MICHIGAN’S BEST UBER ACCIDENT LAWYERS

 Would you rather hire a lawyer that’s a so-called Jack-of-all-Trades, or one that’s King of the Hill?

 Have You Been Injured in an Uber Accident in Michigan?

 Call the Uber Lawyer™

-Involved in an Uber Accident?
+Involved in an Uber Accident in Michigan?

-If you were involved in an Uber accident in Detroit, you may have a legal right to file a personal injury claim against Uber for your injuries if the driver of the Uber was negligent, causing an accident, and you were injured.
+If you were involved in an Uber accident in Michigan, you may have a legal right to file a personal injury claim against Uber for your injuries if the driver of the Uber was negligent, causing an accident, and you were injured.
 Or else you may be able to pursue a claim against the driver’s personal automobile insurance company.
 If you were injured due to the negligence of another driver, you may have a legal right against the other driver’s insurance company.

 Can I File a Lawsuit Against Uber for My Uber Accident?